 Looking for a new England

-Sky Sports was a hang glider manufacturer based in Connecticut, New England, north of New York.
+Sky Sports was a hang glider manufacturer based originally near Boston, and then in Ellington, Connecticut, New England, north of New York.
 (Do not confuse the east coast manufacturer Sky Sports with the similar sounding Sport Kites of California; later renamed Wills Wing.)
 At least some of their sails were made by Odyssey Sails of Wilton, New Hampshire.
 The flying in New England is arguably more demanding than in California, where most hang glider manufacturers were based, because of the wind and rain.
 A bit like where I live in old England, by the sound of it.
 However, unlike old England, the flying regions of New England are largely tree-covered, with ‘tree slot’ launches and tight landing areas.

 While some trained aeronautical engineers made great contributions to early hang glider development, on the whole they did not build better hang gliders than those who were self taught (whose mums doubtless thought they were geniuses).
 As far as I know, Sky Sports originally relied on designs by hang gliding pioneer Tom Peghiny, whose early work included a ‘cylindrical’ Rogallo wing with highly curved leading edges.
 His later work included a monoplane with a V-tail, which was nevertheless weight-shift controlled, like conventional Rogallo wings.